Ron-cf/JF_Project/README.md

 # JF_Project
-Adaptation from VBA Excel to Python
+Migration from VBA System to Python System